s-victor/TinyPedal/docs/customization.md

 Show tyre compound index (front/rear).

     tyre_compound_list
 Set custom tire compound index letter.
-One letter for one compound index.
+One letter corresponds to one compound index.
 Note: since most vehicle mods don't share a common tire compound types or list order, it is impossible to have a tyre compound letter list that matches every car.

     show_pitstop_count
 Show each driver's pitstop count.